YuriyOrlov/6_password_strength/README.md

 # Password Strength Calculator

-This simple script gives you an ability to see your password complexity using entropy as a measure of password strenght.
+This simple script gives you an ability to see your password complexity using entropy as a measure of password strength.

 More information about this method here: